thedoggybrad/urlshortener/README.md

 ✓Copy button for generated shortened URLs

 ## Credits
-OpenAI's ChatGPT for making the majority of this project's code.
+✓OpenAI's ChatGPT for making the majority of this project's code.<br>
+✓TheDoggyBrad for supervising and managing the development of this software

 ## How this works?
 •.htaccess - This is a crucial file, that makes every traffic redirect to redirect.php<br>